|

 using the Ampex.
 Previous recordings on the Ampex were purely track laying

 sessions.
-The early modifications to the M&M 16-2 mixer, provided me
+The early modifications to the M&M 16-2 mixer, provided me with a

-with a "Stereo" sub-mix for 8 of the 10 Drum Kit mic's, with the
+sub-mix for 8 of the 10 Drum Kit mic's, with the Kick and Snare drums being

-Mixdown, I was able to slightly adjust the relevant level of either the
+mixed together on a single track.
+During Mixdown, I was able to slightly adjust the relevant

-Kick or Snare, through the use of EQ.
-I had five tracks left on the Ampex
+level of either the Kick or Snare, through the use of EQ.
+I had five

-for vocals, guitars, keyboards and harmonies etc. At this time, I had no
+At this time, I had no luxuries

-carried out during the recording session.
+during the recording session.

 |